1988 Virginia Tech Hokies football team: Southern Miss

 Virginia Tech (1–2) dropped its first road game of the 1988 season with a 35–13 loss to Southern Miss (2–1) on September 17 at Roberts Stadium.
-The Hokies led 13–7 midway through the second quarter but were undone by special teams breakdowns and three touchdown passes from Brett Favre.
+The Hokies led 13–7 midway through the second quarter but were undone by two Favre touchdown passes that erased the lead before halftime, two special teams scores in the third quarter, and a third Favre touchdown pass in the fourth.

 Tech opened the scoring just 2:14 into the game when Don Stokes recovered a blocked punt in the end zone for a touchdown.
 Later in the first quarter, Chris Kinzer added a 28-yard field goal to give the Hokies a 10–0 lead.
 After Southern Miss responded with a touchdown pass from Favre, Virginia Tech answered with a 44-yard field goal by Kinzer to extend the lead to 13–7.
 Favre struck again with a 22-yard touchdown pass just before halftime, giving Southern Miss a 14–13 lead at the break.

-The game turned in the third quarter, when Southern Miss returned two blocked punts for touchdowns — a 60-yard return by Simmie Carter and a 44-yard return by James Henry — to push the lead to 28–13.
+The game turned in the third quarter, when Southern Miss scored on a 60-yard blocked punt return by Simmie Carter and a 44-yard punt return by James Henry — to push the lead to 28–13.
 Favre added his third touchdown pass with 1:46 remaining in the fourth quarter to seal the win.

 Virginia Tech totaled 194 yards of offense, including 77 rushing and 117 passing, and recorded 14 first downs.
 Will Furrer completed 9 of 24 passes for 95 yards, while Cam Young added 22 yards on 2 completions in relief.
 Jon Jeffries led the rushing attack with 61 yards on 18 carries and added 16 receiving yards.
 Nick Cullen caught 4 passes for 33 yards, and Myron Richardson added a 20-yard reception.

 Defensively, the Hokies were led by Horacio Moronta with 13 total tackles and a sack, followed by Jock Jones with 10 and Randy Cockrell with 9.
 Don Stokes recovered a fumble and returned a blocked punt for a touchdown, while Scott Hill and Al Chamblee each recorded sacks.
 Will Gowin and Sean Lucas recovered fumbles, and Stokes added a pass breakup.

 Virginia Tech intercepted Favre once and held Southern Miss to 226 total yards, including just 78 rushing.
 However, the Hokies allowed three passing touchdowns and two special teams scores, while failing to score in the second half.